mdxtoc/qtpi/docs/QKD_results.md

 &emsp;&emsp;&radic;<span style="text-decoration:overline;">&nbsp;*n*&nbsp;</span> = 4/3(*qs* + &radic;<span style="text-decoration:overline;">&nbsp;(*qs*)<sup>2</sup> + 3*k*/2&nbsp;</span>)
 &emsp;where *q* = &radic;<span style="text-decoration:overline;">&nbsp;3/32&nbsp;</span>+1/2

-Tricky in integer arithmetic ... so we approximate *q* = 806/1000 and do a lot of rounding up, which means Alice wastes some effort, but not too much and, as you'd expect, she calculates about half a &sigma; too much padding.
+Tricky in integer arithmetic ... so we approximate *q* = 806/1000 and do a lot of rounding up, which means Alice wastes some qbits, but not too many.
+As you'd expect, she calculates about half a &sigma; too much padding.

 At this point Alice has to decide if she will get enough check-bits from Bob.
 She can be sure of